-In this article, we will look at both the historic leaders of global hydrogen consumption and the newer contenders for hydrogen technology and innovation.
+In this article, we will look at the historic leaders of global hydrogen consumption, as well as the newer industrial contenders for hydrogen technology and innovation.

 For decades, hydrogen has been used primarily by the chemical and refining industries.
-End applications include:
+Industries include:

-Agricultural/Chemical Industry: Hydrogen is a fundamental raw material needed to produce ammonia (NH3), also known as azane, an important part of fertilizers used in agricultural industries around the world.
+Hydrogen is a fundamental raw material needed to produce ammonia (NH3), also known as azane.
+Ammonia is an important part of fertilizers used in agricultural industries around the world.
 Ammonia can also be used as an affordable, environmentally-friendly refrigerant (R-717).

-Hydrogen is commonly used in hydrocracking to create petroleum products, including gasoline and diesel.
-It is also used to remove contaminants like sulphur and to create methanol (CH3OH).
+Hydrogen is also commonly used in a process called “hydrocracking” to create petroleum products, including gasoline and diesel.
+(Hydrocracking is the process in which hydrocarbon molecules are broken down into smaller molecules.)
+In the petroleum industry, hydrogen is also used to remove contaminants like sulfur and to create methanol (CH3OH).

 Hydrogen also has a long history of use in several other industries.
 These include: